Collines/launcherv3/README.md

 C# Window Form Launcher V3

 Please relad the copyright bellow if you want to use this launcher's code for your project and you may only have to change the images in order to use it.

 Free of use, do not sell, this is prohibited.

+In order to use this launcher you MUST change all the images and use yours!

 ![Launcher Screenshot](launcher_screenshot.jpg)